bwahacker/json-tables/README.md

 👉 **[featrix/json‑tables/jsontables.py](https://github.com/featrix/json-tables/blob/main/jsontables.py)**

 The same repository contains unit tests, documentation, and a VS Code preview extension prototype.

 ---

 ## 6. Example Rendering

-Here’s an example of what `jsontables` can do in the wild:
+Here's an example of what `jsontables` can do in the wild:

 📄 `example.json`:
 ```json